Officers on alert for JCCHS gang activity

 The student recently transferred to JCCHS from South Gwinnett High School.
 The JCSO had earlier been advised that the student is a high ranking member of the Bloods gang in Gwinnett.

 See the full story in the Oct.
-26 issue of The Jackson Herald.
+27 issue of The Braselton News.

 Officers on alert for JCCHS gang activity